tv-indicator-page">

 How to Turn a TradingView Indicator into a Trading Strategy

 Automating your trading process is a crucial step for traders looking to shift from manual chart analysis to fully operational trading algorithms.
-This manual explains how to convert an indicator into a strategy, backtest it, and prepare it for automation.
+This guide explains how to convert an indicator into a strategy, backtest it, and prepare it for automation through AlgoWay webhooks.

 Step 1: Understanding Pine Script Structure